jespergran98/withCafe/README.md

 Skranji
 Chelsea Market

-BEST: Black Han Sans / Change One + Skranji
+BEST: Black Han Sans / Change One + Skranji (endret)

 For the "WITH" part of the logo in the footer and header, use font Black Han Sans, for the "brød/bok/brunsj & kaffe", use font Skranji.
 Provide the updated codes.